Mandatory Disclosure Rule

 Throughout any divorce or separation, you are bound to hear the words “mandatory disclosure” brought up.
 In the state of Florida, there is actually a Mandatory Disclosure Rule.
 This rule requires that both parties in a family law case provide specific and certain documentation to the other party.
-This is so each is fully informed about the financial situation or circumstances of the opposing party.
+This is so that each is fully informed about the financial situation or circumstances of the opposing party.
 Mandatory disclosure is very important and extremely common when it comes to dealing with the dissolution of a marriage.

 Requirements of Mandatory Disclosure Rule

-When seeking temporary provisions, typically there are three kinds of forms asked for or required in mandatory disclosure.
+When seeking temporary provisions, typically, there are three kinds of forms asked for or required in mandatory disclosure.
 The first is a financial affidavit, which is a written statement pertaining to one’s finances or financial situation confirmed by oath or affirmation that can be used as evidence in court.
-Forms documenting all personal federal taxes, gift tax, and intangible personal property tax returns from the year is one of the other kinds.
+Forms documenting all personal federal taxes, gift tax, and intangible personal property tax returns from the year are one of the other kinds.

 Difference in Provisions Determine Required Documents